Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 Cannot find the right page? the 404 page will show you a link to help you go back to the homepage

+### Future features
+- defensive programming for deleting tasks
+- dark mode
+- multiple private groups where you can add only the user you like
+- personal dashboard
+- contact form that will send us an email
+- receiving an email after being registered, and password recovery system

 ## Technologies Used

 -   HTML